aptech/docs/docs/CR-compile.rst

     compile qxy.e;

-In this example, the `source path` would be searched for qxy.e, which would be compiled to a file called *qxy.gcg* on the same subdirectory *qxy.e* was found.
+In this example, the `source path` would be searched for qxy.e, which would be compiled to a file called :file:`qxy.gcg` on the same subdirectory *qxy.e* was found.

 ::

     compile qxy.e xy;

-In this example, the `source path` would be searched for *qxy.e* which would be compiled to a file called *xy.gcg* on the current subdirectory.
+In this example, the `source path` would be searched for *qxy.e* which would be compiled to a file called :file:`xy.gcg` on the current subdirectory.

 .. seealso:: Functions `run`, `use`, `saveall`